material-motion/material-motion/specifications/expressions.md

 Basic JSON structure:

-    Expression = [Language]
+    Expression = [Family]
-    Language = {"language": String, "terms": [Term]}
+    Family = {"language": String, "terms": [Term]}
     Term = [String, [Modifier]...]
     Modifier = [String, Arg...]
     Arg = AnyType

 ### "Style"

-**Proposal (status: new)**: How can we "stylize" motion expressions without having to resort to a brand new Language?
+**Proposal (status: new)**: How can we "stylize" motion expressions without having to resort to a brand new family?

-TODO: Provide recommendations for customizing motion expressions without having to resort to creating an entirely new Language or subclass of a Language.
+TODO: Provide recommendations for customizing motion expressions without having to resort to creating an entirely new family or subclass of a family.

 Ideas

 Encourage functions that accept motion expressions for the purposes of styling:

-    expression = Language().term()
+    expression = Family().term()
     expression = someStyler(expression)

 Discussion

-Is more likely that we'll allow clients to stylize Plans than we will allow styling of motion expressions/Languages.
+Is more likely that we'll allow clients to stylize Plans than we will allow styling of motion expressions/Families.

 <!--